KurtKline/fastapi-postgres-aws-lambda/README.md

 - Add VPC settings for Lambda to template.yml file if possible, so that no changes need to be made after deployment.

-- Create simple version which doesn't use routing, and data samples which can be used to illustrate full set-up.
+- Create simple version which doesn't use routing

+- Add data samples which can be used to illustrate full set-up.
+Probably using S3 load [S3 to RDS PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Procedural.Importing.html#USER_PostgreSQL.S3Import)

 **Random Notes**